cashapp/blip/docs/v1.0/prometheus.md

   mode: dual
 ```

-In dual mode, Blip works normally _and_ it emulates Prometheus.
+In dual exporter mode, Blip works normally _and_ it emulates `mysqld_exporter`.

 ```yaml
 exporter:
   mode: legacy
 ```

-In legacy mode, Blip only emulates Prometheus, and Blip sinks are ignored.
+In legacy exporter mode, Blip only emulates `mysqld_exporter`.
+All other parts of Blip are ignored (they aren't even started), including sinks.

 See the [`exporter` config](config/config-file#exporter) for the full configuration.